oleg-alexandrov/PolyView/Readme.md

     C:\Users\UserName\Miniconda3\envs\polyview\bin\polyview.exe

+Replace ``UserName`` and the drive letter with specific values for your machine.

-See instructions further down for how to compile it.
+See instructions further down for how to compile PolyView.

 # License